Axion-Photon Conversion in Neutron Star Magnetospheres: The Role of the Plasma in the Goldreich-Julian Model: Application to GJ Model

 \section{Application to GJ Model}

 In the previous sections we defined how to generate photon seeds on the conversion surface with position and momentum $(\vec{x}_i, \vec{k}_i)$, properly weighted by the phase space density and conversion probability, and how to properly trace the position, momentum, and energy transfer of each photon as it propagates away from the neutron star.
-In this section we present the results of repeating this procedure over millions of trajectories in order to generate detailed maps of the photon distributions.\footnote{We have verified that one million trajectories is sufficient for obtaining convergent maps by generating multiple realizations, and ensuring that the relative differences between these maps is consistent with uniform white noise.
-Typical variations in the total luminosity between variations are on the order of $\sim10\%$, while the median variation in the flux of an individual pixel (for an $N_{\rm side} = 32$ healpix map) is on the order of $\sim 1\%$.
-While this may at first seem unintuitive, this occurs because there exist extremely rare photons that appear in the sampling procedure with extremely large weights (thus, while the median fluctuation in a pixel is small, a very small number of pixels may experience rather strong fluctuations).
-For comparison, doubling the number of photon trajectories for a fixed set of parameters generates white noise with a fractional difference in luminosity on the order of $8\%$. } With these maps, one can understand in detail the isotropy, time-dependence, viewing angle dependence, and line width of the radio signal generated from the conversion of axion dark matter around neutron stars.
+In this section we present the results of repeating this procedure over many millions of trajectories in order to generate detailed maps of the photon distributions \footnote{We defer a discussion of the number of photons required for convergence, and the typical associated computational time, to \App{sec:converge}.}.
+With these maps, one can understand in detail the isotropy, time-dependence, viewing angle dependence, and line width of the radio signal generated from the conversion of axion dark matter around neutron stars.

-We present the results of our fiducial model in this section (obtained by taking $M_{NS} = 1 \, M_\odot$, $r_{NS} = 10$ km, $\omega = 1 \, {\rm s}^{-1}$, $B_0 = 10^{14}$ G, and $\theta_m = 0.2$), and discuss the implications of changing these fiducial values in Appendix~\ref{sec:paramD}.
+We present the results of our fiducial model in this section (obtained by taking $M_{NS} = 1 \, M_\odot$, $r_{NS} = 10$ km, $\omega = 1 \, {\rm s}^{-1}$, $B_s = 10^{14}$ G, and $\theta_m = 0.2$), and discuss the implications of changing these fiducial values in Appendix~\ref{sec:paramD}.
 Photons are all sourced at time $t=0$, and propagated to distances near the light cylinder; we have verified explicitly that increasing this threshold by orders of magnitude has no impact on the results.
 We then translate the position of these photons into a healpix sky map, and define the fractional rate in a pixel as